Skip to main content

 """

-You can specify what you want to parse:
+You can specify exactly what to parse:

 from meta_tags_parser import parse_meta_tags_from_source, structs